michpetrov/appformer/uberfire-docs/docs/tutorial/ufTasks.md

 }
 ```
-And its html template, called ProjectItem.html
+And its html template, called **ProjectItem.html**:
 ```
 <li data-field="project" class="list-group-item">

 </li>
 ```
 Let's create this widget in ProjectsView.
-Add the following code to ProjectsView.java:
+Add the following code to **ProjectsView.java**:
 ```
 @Inject
 ManagedInstance<ProjectItem> projects;